Warning: Possible spoilers ahead

 Just because you have access to banks now doesn’t guarantee you always will.
-Many people who are unbanked once had access to the banking system, but were essentially kicked out after bouncing too many checks and/or leaving insufficient balances in your accounts to cover fees.
+Many people who are unbanked once had access to the banking system but were essentially kicked out after bouncing too many checks and/or leaving insufficient balances in your accounts to cover fees.

-5. Weddings Can
+5. Weddings Can be Murder

 We’ll spare you the gory details, but essentially the “Red Wedding” episode begins with a festive wedding celebration that turns into an ambush massacre.

 At first, King of the North Robb Stark is hesitant to attend the marriage feast between Edmure Tully, his uncle, and Roslin Frey, daughter of Lord Walder Frey.
 Robb’s hesitant because he was originally intended to marry a Frey girl of his choosing, but fell in love with Talisa Maegyr, and married her for love, not for House allegiances, in a secret ceremony.

 Robb convinces his uncle to marry a Frey girl so that the House Stark’s promise to join with House Frey is not entirely a lie.

 Robb lets his guard down when Walder Frey extends guest rights to House Stark, which involves formally eating salt and bread from the same bowl.
 To violate this guest right, would be to break not just man-made laws, but the laws of the gods; Walder Frey does it anyway.

 Financial Lesson: In 2017, the average wedding in the U.S. cost around $33,391, according to The Knot.